How to Plan Your Trip to Asia and its Theme Parks

 There are endless places to visit in Japan outside of Tokyo, Osaka, and Kyoto.
 A few of my favourite places to visit are Yokohama, Sapporo, Nikko, Hakone, and Okinawa.
 For historical reasons, I believe everyone should visit the cities of Hiroshima and Nagasaki, too.

 I’m a huge fan of Japan Guide for researching different areas of the country.
 It serves practical advice that’s missed in a lot of travel blogs.

 Make your trip to Japan easier with my recommended resources and services.
 These are things I’ve personally used and vouch for.
 Some of these links are affiliates and when you buy something through a link (at no extra cost to you) it helps support us!
 See our disclosure.

 Wi-Fi Hotspot – Share the internet with multiple devices on this device from Ninja Wi-Fi (save 15% by using our affiliate link).
 Pick it up at the airport and get connected instantly.
-This is ideal for those traveling in a group or families.
+This is ideal for those travelling in a group or family.